Cannabis-Infused Recipes: Soothing Balm

 I don’t want this stage to confuse you.
 There needs to e a certain volume of total oils to make this formulation work properly.
 Thistle oil is the first to be used because it is heat-stable and is so beneficial for your skin.

 If you wanted to, the Vegetable Oils of your choice stage, could still be Thistle oil, and you would add it all together.
-However, by having the extra oil is a separate stage that is cooling down means you can use oils that are incredibly potent, but they are not heat-stable.
+Using extra oil at a separate cooling stage allows you to use highly potent oils that aren’t stable at high temperatures.
 That means that they cannot be used to make infused oils because the heat would damage them.

 Squalane

 This is one ingredient you need to make sure that you get the correct form.
 Generally, it is available as Squalene from shark livers.
-The firm I prefer to use is Squalane which is sourced from olives.
-It naturally mimics the sebum that your skin produces naturally, and it makes any balm into a silky, luxury balm that sinks into your skin beautifully, keeping it feeling smooth and supple.
-You can read a lot more about Squalane in this blog post Making Your Own Squalane Cleanser.
+The firm I prefer to use is Squalane, which is sourced from olives.
+It mimics your skin’s natural sebum, transforming any balm into a silky luxury that absorbs well, leaving your skin smooth and supple.
+You can read a lot more about Squalane in this blog post: Making Your Own Squalane Cleanser.

 Essential Oils